MTCC-Plc/standards/README.md

 Nestjs libraries can be imported.
 Check the library readmes for details.

 - [Herald](./src/libs/herald/README.md) - Integration with the herald api.
+- [Cluster](./src/libs/cluster/README.md) - Clustering a Nestjs app.

 ### Usage